XueqianDeng/csf/assign3/README.txt

 Chujian Yu and Xueqian Deng contributed equally in the tasks.
 =======
-Xueqian is responsible for writing c_hexfuncs and c_hexmain, wrote the unit tests Chujian is responsible for debugging hexdump and write assembly code for asm func and asm main.

 Both Xueqian and Chujian contributed equally to this assignment
 >>>>>>>